arnavgautam/TreeHacks2015/HOLs/HOL-ProvisioningAWindowsAzureVMPS/HOL.md

 <a name="Exercise1" /></a>
 ### Exercise 1: Creating a new Virtual Network ###

 The workload on many virtual machines requires persistent IP addresses and self-provided DNS name resolution.
-The default internal DNS service (iDNS) in Windows Azure is often not an acceptable solution because the IP address assigned to each virtual machine is not persistent.
+The default internal DNS service (iDNS) in Microsoft Azure is often not an acceptable solution because the IP address assigned to each virtual machine is not persistent.
 For this solution you will define a virtual network where you can assign the virtual machines to specific subnets.

 The network configuration used for this lab defines the following: